 GOOD DESIGN is not totally a matter of opinion.
 There are basic fundamentals we try to stick to, and that’s one reason you need to hire and trust an experienced designer like me.
-What is a graphic designer?
-What do I need to know when working with one?

 IN A NUTSHELL

 My goal is to boost my clients’ success, not showcase my skills.
 I aim for practicality, simplicity, and efficiency.

 Many of my clients are startup companies with tight budgets, so my rates are very competitive.
 My design process is built around fundamentals that are structured to keep things simple, quick and cost effective.
 If there is a better way of accomplishing your objectives that would include using another service provider, I will let you know up front.
 If a client can accomplish their goals more economically somewhere else, I don’t want to do the project and then have them learn later it could have been done better/less costly somewhere else.
 I have lost some business this way, but at least my conscience is clear. 🙂

 #1: One thing I encounter frequently is client reluctance to throw something up temporarily when developing a website because they want it perfect.
 Something is better than nothing.
 I cannot emphasize this enough.
 If you have no site, or a terribly outdated one, I want to get something up quickly to keep your company moving forward.
 If you don’t have a website, you don’t exist.
 If you have a terribly outdated one, it looks like you are no longer in business.
 Let’s get something up and tweak it later.
 Often the things a client is trying to get perfect are things no one is going to notice or care about.
 Even as I sit here, I realize no one may even read this sentence.
 Same goes for your site—many visitors will just skim it.
 Something is better than nothing!